Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: Conclusions

 Although the detectability of IDE with future HI IM observations has been previously studied, our work constitutes a complementary extension to~\cite{Xu:2017rfo}, especially we have uncovered a new term in the brightness temperature coming from the interaction.
-We have also extended the physical analyses and quantitative estimation of RSD impacts.
-However, we notice some differences with~\cite{Xu:2017rfo} in our projected variances.
-Taking Model I ($w > -1$) as an example, our $\sigma_w$ with BINGO configurations is about 7.7 times weaker than theirs, whereas for SKA1-MID Band\,1 their $\sigma_{\lambda_2}$ is in excess of a factor around 5.9 in relative to ours.
+We have also extended the physical analyses and quantitative estimation of RSD impacts along with two other systematics of foreground residuals and the uncertainty from $\Omega_{\mathrm{HI}}(z)$ measurements.
+However, we notice some differences with~\cite{Xu:2017rfo} in our fiducial projected variances.
+Taking Model I ($w > -1$) as an example, our $\sigma_w$ with BINGO configurations is about 5.5 times weaker than theirs, whereas for SKA1-MID Band\,1 their $\sigma_{\lambda_2}$ is in excess of a factor around 5.5 in relative to ours.
 These discrepancies may be related with different configurations for the surveys and/or descriptions of 21-cm signals. \cite{Xu:2017rfo} and our work reach a consensus that future HI IM surveys will be comparable to current CMB measurements in probing IDE.
 Moreover, it indicates the usefulness of HI IM in detecting/ruling out other non-standard cosmologies, especially those general extensions to our IDE model (e.g., a conformal/disformal coupling of dark sectors~\citep{vandeBruck:2017idm}), which we leave for future works.